 This suggestion is for students new to collaborative documents, or to the post-secondary environment.
 It aims to structure and model the conventions of collaboration in their program, using collaborative docs and folders.

 Set up a shared folder for using your course code and section.
-Post the link to this folder in your course.
+Post the link to this folder in your course as a new module called “Group Work Folder”.
 Modify sign up sheet above to get students to sign up for groups, through this linked folder.

 Using the sign up sheet as a guide, create new folders for these groups.
 Ask students to add in their working documents, presentations or links.
 This way, groups are centralized for you to check in on.
 If you would prefer, you can restrict access to group folders to group members.
 This highly structured approach allows you to: